 After you’ve considered the input of all involved parties and come up with a vision for what you want to see moving forward, you now need to determine which organizational issues you need to address first.
 For example, if your company wants to boost sales, then establish a more robust procurement system to handle the extra inventory purchases.

 While simply boosting sales is a good goal, you need to be a bit more specific when creating a strategy for your business.
 For example, if the set objective is to increase revenues by 10 per cent by the end of the fourth quarter by boosting the availability of inventory, ask yourself the following questions: is it a specific and measurable goal?
 How attainable is it considering where you are now?
 Is this goal relevant to your larger objectives and is it time-bound (in other words, can it be done in a year)?
 People dedicated to increasing job performance call this the SMART Plan.

 Now that you’ve assessed your goals, you and your colleagues need to brainstorm the best ways to meet that target.
 If one colleague believes hiring extra procurement personnel is the answer, you’ll have to weigh the costs of hiring against other solutions because a higher payroll will certainly offset revenues.
 If another colleague suggests upgrading the company’s procurement software, you’ll have to determine whether it will shave off enough time in the procurement cycle to be worth the investment.

-Once the plan is executed, success isn’t guaranteed.
-The new process has to be monitored constantly to see how it’s operating and reacting to economic conditions like company growth, consumer demand and sales results.
+Here’s the catch: there’s no guarantee of success.
+You must monitor your new strategy and see how it’s operating and reacting to economic conditions like company growth, consumer demand and sales results.
 Be ready to revisit your strategy and adapt it to changes in the market and other conditions.

-Some companies’ strategies may be more detailed and complicated than others’, but if you’ve followed the above steps, you’ll come up with something that’s a good fit for your operations.
-Decide now where you want your company to be and devise a way to get there.
+You may have a more detailed strategy than this.
+And that’s okay.
+But, by following the steps above, you can come up with a procurement strategy that works for your business.
+In short, decide now where you want your company to be and devise a way to get there.